-2) You might need to define forsaken.
+- 2) You might need to define forsaken.
 Some places/neighborhoods might feel obvious; others might be harder.
-Some indicators they could think about and look for in their minds are:

-- are there services available,

-- are the schools good,

-- does public transportation go that way (how do people without a car get around)

-- are they considered "safe" neighborhoods

-- are there standard grocery stories with quality products or mostly liquor stores or places with poor products
+Some indicators they could think about and look for in their minds are: - are there services available, - · are the schools good, - does public transportation go that way (how do people without a car get around) - are they considered "safe" neighborhoods - are there standard grocery stories with quality products or mostly liquor stores or places with poor products

-CONTRIBUTOR NAME KATIE MATSON-DALEY LECTIONARY DATE JANUARY 27, 2019 Page: 1 of 5 JUSTICE ISSUE: LEISURE, LIVING WAGE JUSTICE ISSUE: LEISURE, LIVING WAGE SCRIPTURE PASSAGE Nehemiah 8:1-3, 5-6, 8-10 SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCES 2016-2020 Social Principles ¶163.
-C OBJECTIVE Using the story of Nehemiah, research on living wages, and the human need for leisure time, students will consider ways to pursue economic justice for workers.
-SUPPLIES NEEDED Bibles for students, or printed copies of the scripture, Copy of the Social Principles particularly ¶163, Chart paper, whiteboard, chalkboard or laptop for translating ¶163.C, calculators (or cell phones with calculators), "Living Wage" Faith and Fact Cards (optional), postcards, postcard stamps and addresses for elected leaders, a basket to collect postcards.
-Before the lesson go to http://livingwage.mit.edu/ to find out what the living wage and the minimum wage for different family groups in your community.
-Print the charts for your county for your group.
+CONTRIBUTOR NAME KATIE MATSON-DALEY Page: 1 of 5

+JUSTICE ISSUE: LEISURE, LIVING WAGE

+SCRIPTURE PASSAGE Nehemigh 8:1-3, 5-6, 8-10

+SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCES 2016-2020 Social Principles ¶163.
+C economic justice for workers.

+OBJECTIVE Using the story of Nehemiah, research on living wages, and the human need for leisure time, students will consider ways to pursue chalkboard or laptop for translating ¶163.C, calculators (or cell phones with calculators), "Living Wage" Faith and Fact Cards (optional), postcards, postcard stamps and addresses for elected leaders, a basket to collect postcards.